hyperledger/toc/governing-documents/security-template.md

-# Hyperledger PROJECT Security Policy
+# PROJECT, an LF Decentralized Trust Project Security Policy

 ## Instructions

-The following is the best practices template security vulnerability disclosure policy for Hyperledger projects or subprojects within individual Hyperledger projects.
+The following is the best practices template security vulnerability disclosure policy for LF Decentralized Trust projects or subprojects within individual LF Decentralized Trust projects.
 Please copy the text below, place it into the `SECURITY.md` file for the primary repository of your project, and adjust it as necessary for your project.
 Notably: